One day, I woke up to new magical internet monies sitting in my online wallet:

 Or if you’re impatient, jump to the end for the best-bang-for-your-effort options.

-Method 1: Earn free crypto by a trusted crypto exchange
+Method 1: Earn free crypto using trusted crypto exchanges

 After 5 years in crypto, I’ve explored crypto exchanges that range from trusted giants to small, shady operations.
-After the crypto winter of 2017, only a few legitimate players weathered the storm.
+Over 75 exchanges shut down in 2020 alone.
+Only a few legitimate players have weathered the storm.

 Some crypto exchanges provide a sign up bonus for members who sign up through their friends’ referral links.
 You can get $10 for signing up with two exchanges I’ve used for the past 5 years with no issues: